tbidne/shrun/documentation/faq.md

 ## What if a command needs sudo?

-Commands _can_ receive `stdin`, so running e.g. `shrun "sudo some command"` will launch the sudo prompt.
+In general, `stdin` is ignored so commands that require `stdin` will not work properly.
+That said, `sudo` _does_ work i.e. launches the `sudo` prompt.
 From there we can type the password and hit `enter` as usual.

 However this is a bit clunky as the timer text will overwrite the `[sudo] password for ...` prompt, and multiple commands add more complication.

-It is therefore easiest to run sudo first to elevate privileges, then execute `shrun` as normal e.g.
+It is therefore easiest to run `sudo` first to elevate privileges, then execute `shrun` as normal e.g.

 ```sh
 # Run sudo with some dummy command